 Direct labor cost example

-Direct labor costs refer to costs that are derived directly from supply chain employees involved in production.
+Direct labor costs refer to costs that are derived directly from supply chain employees involved in the production.
 This could be assemblers, manufacturers, heavy machinery users, fabricators, craftsmen and artisans, delivery drivers and other logistical employees essential for getting goods into consumer's hands.

 One example of a direct labor cost is the hourly salary of a quality assurance inspector adjusted to include healthcare benefits and short-term disability.
-Another example could be the annual salary of a welder who works on the production of line of a steel parts manufacturing company.
+Another example could be the annual salary of a welder who works on the production line of a steel parts manufacturing company.
 Yet another option for direct labor costs is the payment made to a logistics company responsible for delivering goods across the country.

 In each case, the employee whose salary and benefits are being accounted for plays an essential role in producing a product and distributing it through the supply chain.